adam-on-the-internet/dsm-pth/src/assets/rules-archive/1999_02_22/info.md

 ## Summary

-Most context is unknown.

-This was item 52 (roll call 99-525) on the February 22, 1999 agenda.

-Vote passed unanimously.

-Council discussed **Rule 32.
-Motion Required** and **Rule 34.
-No Motions by Presiding Officer** regarding motions by Council Members and the Mayor.
+The City discussed multiple rules regarding motions by Council Members and the Mayor.

-Council then eliminated **Rule 34.
+The City eliminated **Rule 34.
 No Motions by Presiding Officer**.

+The City discussed, but did not amend, **Rule 32.
+Motion Required**.

 ## Documents

 [Meeting Minutes for February 22, 1999](assets/rules-archive/1999_02_22/meeting_minutes.pdf)

+## Notes

+Eliminated rule 34.

+Discussed, but did not amend, rule 32.

+Amended at the meeting on February 22, 1999 as item 52 (not on the Consent Agenda).

+The vote passed 7-0 (unanimously) with Roll Call 99-525.